-Overview of Company
+Overview of Company and Going Concern

 The Company was incorporated on August 12, 1998 under the laws of the Province of Ontario.
 The Company which is a development stage entity as defined by the Canadian Institute of Chartered Accountants ("CICA") Accounting Guideline 11 is engaged in the acquisition, exploration and development of properties for the mining of precious and base metals.
 The Company is in the process of exploring its resource properties for mineral resources and had not determined whether the properties contain economically recoverable reserves.
-The recovery of the amounts shown for the mineral properties and the related deferred expenditures is dependent upon the existence of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the exploration, the ability of the Company to recover value for its properties and/or upon future profitable production.
+The recovery of the amounts shown for the mineral properties and the related deferred expenditures is dependent upon the existence of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the exploration, and upon future profitable production.